douglasback/widget-the-people/README.md

 One advantage of using Node.js to generate the widget is to reduce the number of client-side resources required by the `<iframe>`.

-The app relies on an API key being set as an environment variable.
-If the API key is not set, the app will not function as expected.

 ## Authors / Maintainers

 Widget the People was developed by Douglas Back.